LucaCasola/DungeonGame/README.md

 - [x] At least one material with customizable UV density.
 (The walls)
 - [x] The objects should be Blueprints with basic colliders and/or some functionality.
 (The gold coins, the elevator, the drop door)
 - [x] At least five light sources.
-The lights should have some kind of func�onality implemented with Blueprints.
+The lights should have some kind of funconality implemented with Blueprints.
 (The torches, also will add a spotlight over the sword)
 - [x] At least two functions, macros, or custom events